NIT-Administrative-Systems/dynamic-forms/docs/upgrading.md

 # Upgrading

 ## v1.0.0
 This version swaps to the Formiojs v5 release candidate and assumes Bootstrap v5 and FontAwesome 6 are in use.
-The package assumes Laravel Vite, which is the default, but older versions of the formio JS customizations were written with Mix in mind.
+The package now assumes Laravel 11, Laravel Vite, and PHP 8.2+.

 To upgrade, ensure you are using `formiojs 5.0.0-rc.4`.
 You may be able to use a newer RC, but rc4 is what dynamic-forms has been tested with.